vanegmondgroep/sip-stack/README.md

 ### Exports

-Modify `./config/export.flux` to change the InfluxDB export query.
-Add the following line to the `.env` file if you would like to move exports to another location [(for example a network share)](/ubuntu.html#mount-a-network-share):
+Modify `./config/export.flux` to change the InfluxDB export query and add the following line to the `.env` file if you would like to move exports to another location (for example a network share):

 ```
 EXPORTS_PATH=/mnt/share/Exports